Temperature checks, masks the new normal for air travel, says Dubai airport CEO

 Regaining public confidence in the safety of air travel is seen by the aviation industry as a significant challenge.

-Countries who have the spread of the virus under control and agree to reopen their borders to each other are likely to drive air travel demand over the near term, Griffiths said, but it is impossible to say when travel could return pre-pandemic levels.
+Countries that have the spread of the virus under control and agree to reopen their borders to each other are likely to drive air travel demand over the near term, Griffiths said, but it is impossible to say when travel could return to pre-pandemic levels.

+Passenger traffic at Dubai airport fell by a fifth in the first quarter to 17.8 million as countries closed their borders due to the coronavirus outbreak.

 ((Alexander.Cornwell@thomsonreuters.com;))